mplesser/mplesser.github.io/docs/azcam/tools.md

 webserver.start()
 ```

+## Browser-based Tools`

+These tools implements various browser-based tools which connect to an azcam web server.

+### Usage

+Open a web browser to http://localhost:2403/XXX where XXX is a toolname, with the appropriate replacements for localhost and the web server port number.

+### Supported Browser Tools
+ - status - display current exposure status
+ - exptool - a simple exposure control tool

 ## Console Tools

 Console tools are commands which can be called from a console application to send the equivalent command to a server process.
 Commands are typically accessed in a console process as `toolname.commandname(parameters)`, e.g. `instrument.get_wavelength()`.